JimmyWigerstedt/nextjs-supabase-template/README.md

 ## Quick Start

 If you're familiar with these systems, here's your guide to getting going.
 The short of it is that you need an account with Supabase, and the rest will take care of itself.
 See `.env.example` to know what to add; you'll add this to your `.env` file.
-See the [Supabase Docs](https://supabase.com/docs/guides/getting-started/quickstarts/nextjs) for what specifically to do
+See the [Supabase Docs](https://supabase.com/docs/guides/getting-started/quickstarts/nextjs) for what specifically to do.
+For n8n workflows, read the [n8n integration guide](docs/n8n-integration.md) and configure `N8N_BASE_URL`, `N8N_WEBHOOK_SECRET`, and `N8N_TIMEOUT`.
+That guide covers how your authenticated user's details are automatically forwarded to n8n.

 Once you do this, you can start the development server with `npm run dev` and visit `localhost:3000` to get started.